ua-community/ua-extensions/systems/browser.md

 ## Cons

-- Can be modified without the user's consent, missing auditing/ visibility cpabilites.
+- Can be modified without the user's consent, missing auditing/visibility capabilities.
 Legitimate extensions can turn malicious.
 - May do more than assumed/intended by asking for more permissions than it should.
 - Vague privacy-policies and handling of user data.
 - Ability to hide third-party code.